Skip to content

 Semgrep Code pattern matching for security issues pip install semgrep

-Scanners that are not installed are reported as "not-available" (not a failure).
+Scanners that are not installed are reported as "N/A" (not a failure).

 CI Mode